CLI Authentication

 redo login

-✓ Logged in as yourname@company.com
+✓ Logged in to My Company

 Check Your Auth Status